LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-Rarely, a copper test may be used to help diagnose Menkes kinky hair syndrome, a rare inherited disorder of copper transport dysfunction.
-(See Common Questions #4.)
+Rarely, a copper test may be used to help diagnose Menkes kinky hair syndrome, a rare inherited disorder of copper transport dysfunction (see below).

-One or more copper tests are ordered along with Ceruloplasmin when someone has signs and symptoms that a health practitioner suspects may be due to Wilson disease, excess copper storage, or copper poisoning.
+One or more copper tests are ordered along with ceruloplasmin when you have signs and symptoms that a healthcare practitioner suspects may be due to Wilson disease, excess copper storage, or copper poisoning.
 These signs and symptoms may include:

-Testing may be ordered when a person has signs and symptoms that may be due to a copper deficiency, such as:
+Testing may be ordered when you have signs and symptoms that may be due to a copper deficiency, such as:

 One or more of the copper tests may be ordered periodically when monitoring is recommended.